mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 #################### Network ####################

 Game.UseForceBindIP = false;				//Set up game instances with ForceBindIP; each instance having their own IP.
+Game.ForceBindIPNoDummy = false;                        //ForceBindIP will be used without the "dummy" launch argument, the argument prevents crashes but it causes issues in other games.
 Game.ChangeIPPerInstance = false;			//Highly experimental feature, will change your existing network to a static IP for each instance | option in settings to choose your network.
 Game.ChangeIPPerInstanceAlt;				//An alternative method to changing IP per instance | this method will create loopback adapters for each player and assign them a static ip on the same subnet mask as your main network interface.